 Comprehensive Quality Control

-IoT is also changing the manufacturing industry’s approach to quality control.
+The Internet of Things is also changing the manufacturing industry’s approach to quality control.
 Devices can be used to accumulate as much data as possible on how a product was made, all the way from the raw materials used in the manufacturing process to how products are transported to the retailer.

 The same is true of the manufacturing procedure.
 Business owners can monitor how products are made on-site to make sure every item is market-ready.